jwt/ruby-jwt/CONTRIBUTING.md

 Update the [CHANGELOG](CHANGELOG.md) with the pull request id from the previous step.

-You can ammend the previous commit with the updated changelog change and force push your branch.
+You can amend the previous commit with the updated changelog change and force push your branch.
 The PR will get automatically updated.

 ```
 git add CHANGELOG.md